 The pause-squeeze technique

-- Begin sexual activity as usual, including stimulation of the penis, until you feel almost ready to ejaculate.
+- Begin sexual activity, including stimulating the penis, until you feel almost ready to ejaculate.

-If the pause-squeeze technique causes pain or discomfort, another technique is to stop sexual stimulation just prior to ejaculation, wait until the level of arousal has diminished and then start again.
-This approach is known as the stop-start technique.
+If the pause-squeeze technique causes pain or discomfort, you can try the stop-start technique.
+It involves stopping sexual stimulation just before ejaculation.
+Then waiting until the level of arousal has diminished and starting again.

-Condoms might decrease penis sensitivity, which can help delay ejaculation.
-"Climax control" condoms are available over the counter.
-These condoms contain numbing agents such as benzocaine or lidocaine or are made of thicker latex to delay ejaculation.
-Examples include Trojan Extended, Durex Performax Intense and Lifestyles Everlast Intense.
+Condoms might make the penis less sensitive, which can help delay ejaculation.
+Specially designed "climax control" condoms are available without a prescription.
+These condoms contain numbing agents such as benzocaine or lidocaine to delay ejaculation.
+They might also be made of thicker latex.
+Examples include Trojan Extended Pleasure and Durex Prolong.

-Of those approved for use in the United States, paroxetine seems to be the most effective.
-These medications usually take five to 10 days to begin working.
-But it might take two to three weeks of treatment before you'll see the full effect.
+Of the drugs approved for use in the United States, paroxetine seems to be the most effective.
+These medications usually take 5 to 10 days to begin working.
+But it might take 2 to 3 weeks of treatment to see the full effect.

 Potential future treatment

-Research suggests that several drugs that might be helpful in treating premature ejaculation, but further study is needed.
+Research suggests that several drugs might be helpful in treating premature ejaculation.
+But more study is needed.
 These drugs include: